eshmamnawar/eshmamnawar/README.md

 <!-- 🧠 Footer Quote -->
 <p align="center">
-  <em>“Code is like humor.
+  <em>“Code is like humour.
 When you have to explain it, it’s bad.” – Cory House</em>
 </p>